trisulnsm/trisul-scripts/lua/backend_scripts/blacklist-keys/README.md

 ##  Shadowhammer

-The mac.lua script shows how you can trigger a real time alert whenever a MAC address from the ShadowHammer hack shows up.
+The mac.lua script shows how you can trigger a real time alert whenever a MAC address from the [Operation ShadowHammer attack](https://securelist.com/operation-shadowhammer/89992/)  shows up.

 The `onnewkey` method  from the Trisul LUA Script API](https://trisul.org/docs/lua/cg_monitor.html#function_onnewkey) is used to check for newly seen keys.